A short video of the Crandall New Model working.

 ‘The Crandall We Never Knew’ – An illustrated article

-One might well wonder why the type element did not become the standard in typewriter design and why typewriters with type bars did.
-The reason was speed.
-Even though type bars (on the standard typewriter) are many separate hammers striking away, each hammer has a very simple and quick action, whereas the single type element of the Crandall is moved through a more complicated mechanical dance, which requires more force to type a character.
-The IBM Selectric, with its ‘golf ball’, types very fast because the carriage is stationary with just the light platform, that carries the single type element, moving across the page and all is driven by an electric motor.
+One might wonder why the type element did not become the standard in typewriter design and why typewriters with typebars did.
+The reason lies in speed.
+Even though typebars (on the standard typewriter) are many separate hammers striking away, each hammer has a simple and quick action.
+In contrast, the single type element of the Crandall moves through a more complicated mechanical dance, requiring more force to type a character.
+To compound this, the type element requires varying amounts of force depending on the amount of rotation needed to bring the correct character into position for typing.
+This resulted in a keyboard with an uneven touch, which hampered typing speed.

 This typewriter originally sold for $50.00 and $75.00.